codigoyfika/site/src/posts/preventing-collapse.md

 ---
-title: "Preventing the collapse of civilization"
+title: "Transcript of Preventing the collapse of civilization"
 date: 2021-01-12T17:51
 thumb: "apollo.jpg"
+tags:
+  - talks
-tags: talks, software
+  - software
+  - transcript
 ---

 Preventing the collapse of civilizacion is a talk that [Jonathan Blow](https://en.wikipedia.org/wiki/Jonathan_Blow) gave on May 2019 during the DevGamm conference held in Moscow, Russia.